Theory of polar domains in moir\'e heterostructures: Discussion and Conclusions

 However, it is an interesting theoretical question: consider a bilayer at an arbitrary twist angle $\theta$, which ranges from a reference structure at zero, for which the unit cell is commensurate, up to the first angle which leaves the system invariant.
-For hBN and the TMD bilayers, if we take the 3R stacking to be the reference structure at $\th=0$, then the 2H stacking is realized at $\th = \frac{\pi}{6}$, and the 3R stacking is realized again at $\th = \frac{\pi}{3}$.
-This is sketched in Fig.~\ref{fig:pol-theta}.
-The vertical axis represents some measure of polarity, using the root mean squared polarization of a moir\'e period as an example.
-For $\th = 0,\frac{\pi}{6},\frac{\pi}{3}$ the bilayer is commensurate and hence non-polar.
+For hBN and the TMD bilayers, if we take the 3R stacking to be the reference structure at $\th=0$, then the 2H stacking is realized at $\th = \frac{\pi}{3}$, and the 3R stacking is realized again at $\th = \frac{2\pi}{3}$.
+For $\th = 0,\frac{\pi}{3},\pi,\ldots $ , the bilayer is commensurate and hence non-polar.
 In homo-bilayers, for small rational twist angles, we know that there is a MPD structure about the 3R stacking, and zero polarization about the 2H stacking.
 If we consider the twist angle as a tunable parameter, there should be a transition from a polar state to non-polar state between the 3R and 2H stackings.
-However without the knowledge of the MPD structure at arbitrary twist angles, it is impossible to locate or determine the order of this transition.
+As a first approximation, if we were to parameterize the twist angles using the reference structure they are closest to, then we would expect a first-order polar-nonpolar transition exactly half-way between at $\th = \frac{\pi}{6}$.
+However, it is not clear whether the local polarization in bilayers at twist angles close to $\th = \frac{\pi}{6}$ (which would exhibit a quasi-crystal phase with 12-fold order \cite{moon2019quasicrystalline,yu2019dodecagonal,pezzini202030}) would be accurately described by parameterizations of configuration space using the 3R and 2H stackings.
+Therefore, a more robust way to locate and determine the order of the polar-nonpolar transition would be using first-principles calculations in real space.